eddiethedean/mock-spark/docs/known_issues.md

 ## Delta Schema Evolution with the Polars Backend

-Mock-Spark 3.0.0 introduced the Polars backend, which enforces strict column dtypes at the storage layer.
+Sparkless 3.0.0 introduced the Polars backend, which enforces strict column dtypes at the storage layer.
 Earlier builds failed when appending to Delta tables with ``mergeSchema=true`` because the storage layer attempted to concatenate a ``Null``-typed column (from the existing data) with a concrete dtype (from the